Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: AIF-TEM Algorithm

 \section{AIF-TEM Algorithm}

-In this section, we introduce the adaptive integrate-and-fire time encoding machine (AIF-TEM), a novel machine that dynamically adapts to the amplitude and frequency variations of the input.
-In contrast to the classical IF-TEM, which maintains constant average sampling and oversampling rates, AIF-TEM modulates its rate based on input variations.
-A unique feature of AIF-TEM is the inclusion of a new block, the Max Amplitude Predictor (MAP) depicted by dashed lines in Fig.~\ref{fig:TEM}(b), which estimates amplitude variations to adaptively adjust the bias.
+In this section, we introduce the Adaptive Integrate-and-Fire Time Encoding Machine (AIF-TEM), a novel machine that dynamically adapts its operation to the amplitude and frequency variations of the input.
+The core idea of AIF-TEM is to adaptively control the sampling rate by modifying the bias $b_n$ based on recent amplitude behavior, allowing better alignment with signal dynamics, unlike classical IF-TEM, which maintains a fixed rate.
+A key feature of AIF-TEM is the Adaptive Bias Estimator, depicted by dashed lines in Fig.~\ref{fig:TEM}(b).
+This estimator dynamically adjusts the bias $b_n$ to account for variations in signal amplitude.
+The estimator includes the Max Amplitude Predictor (MAP) block, which estimates amplitude variations and assists in bias adaptation.

 Consider a $c_{\text{max}}$-bounded input signal $x(t)$.
-For the AIF-TEM, the time output is represented as $\{t_n\}, \forall n \in \mathcal{Z}$.
+For AIF-TEM, the time output is represented as $\{t_n\}, \forall n \in \mathcal{Z}$.
 In this context, each iteration, represented by $n$, captures the duration between two successive trigger events, $t_{n-1}$ and $t_n$.
 We aim to determine the maximum amplitude value, $c_n$, within each iteration $n$.
 This is achieved by examining a time window that spans from the current trigger time $t_n$ back to the preceding $w$ trigger times.
-Here, the positive integer $w$ denotes the size of this window.
+Here, $w$ denotes the number of past trigger intervals in the window.
 Therefore, the maximum amplitude value $c_n$ within this window is given by

-Following this, the bias is adjusted considering both the time difference between consecutive trigger events and the estimation of the maximum amplitude value $\hat{c}_n$.

-In contrast to the classical IF-TEM, as detailed in Section~\ref{IF-TEM vs. Periodic Sampler}, which determines its bias based on the maximum amplitude of the entire signal, AIF-TEM sets its bias, $b_n$, according to $c_n$, the maximum amplitude observed within a specific time window.
-To ensure the integrator's output consistently rises, we introduce the following proposition.